dislovemartin/SolnAI-agents/tech-stack-expert/README.md

 ## Implementation Details

-This agent is built using the Live Agent Studio framework and demonstrates:
+This agent is built using the autogen_studio framework and demonstrates:

 1. **Webhook Integration**
    - Handles incoming requests